What are the best products to flip for a profit?

 Now that you’ve collected items, it’s time to sell them.
 There are lots of options, but here are a few well-known online marketplaces.

-Craigslist – A holdover from the early days of the Internet, this online classified advertising platform still fuels a lot of local sales transactions.
+- Craigslist – The OG reselling site still fuels a lot of local sales transactions.
 No integrated payment processing, but most postings are free.

-Poshmark – A free app for selling fashion and home-related items from well-known, upscale brands like Coach, Michael Kors, and Louis Vuitton.
+- Poshmark – Sell fashion and home-related items from upscale brands like Coach, Michael Kors, and Louis Vuitton.
 Think of it as an online consignment shop.
 Selling fees are $2.95 for sales under $15 and 20% commission for sales of $15 or over.

 Final Thoughts About the Best Items to Flip